sagarghimire123/Block-Chain-Consensus-Algorithm/README.md

 # Block-Chain-Consensus-Algorithm
-This sis a term paper which is a research paper for Distributed Operating System.
+This is a term paper which is a research paper for Distributed Operating System.